micheladellalma/MicroAnalysisWine/README.md

 ## How to use
-For the initial steps of pre-processing and taxonomic classification
+For the initial steps of pre-processing and taxonomic classification...

 ## Repository structure